 Together TV has taken over from Community Channel – it exists “to motivate people to do more in their lives, and for the lives of others.”

 Sector support bodies may have websites which accept press releases or other news and events from members or the wider voluntary sector, for example Community NI in Northern Ireland.
 How well this is then picked up by the wider media will vary – you may want to check who else is/has used the service – but any cost should be low.

-Charity Today website, new 2014?, doesn’t have much background info about who is behind it etc., but seems to carry any news submitted by UK charities.
-Such sites come and go occasionally.
+Charity Today website carries news submitted by UK charities.
+Other such sites come and go occasionally.